When to Seek the Help of a Dangerous Drugs Attorney

 Because these are complicated specialties, anyone considering a lawsuit involving a prescription drug or medical device should seek the advice of an attorney who regularly practices in these areas.
 Pharmaceutical attorneys at Janet, Jenner & Suggs are national leaders in the field of dangerous drug and device litigation.
 We are available to review your situation and discuss your options.
 Frequently Asked Questions about Defective Medical Drugs and Device Lawsuits.

 Liability means basically, who is responsible?
 When it comes to prescription medicines, manufacturers are required by law to submit their drugs to rigorous safety-testing before they are offered to the public.
-But sometimes this process is cut short, is rushed, or drugs are tainted during manufacturing.
-Sometimes, manufacturers claim their products are good for conditions other than those they were approved for.
-Drug manufacturers also have even been known to lie about test results in order to rush their products to market.
+But sometimes this process is cut short, rushed, or drugs are tainted during manufacturing.
+Sometimes, manufacturers claim their products are good for conditions other than those for which they were approved.
+Drug manufacturers have even been known to lie about test results in order to rush their products to market.

-Attorneys with Janet, Jenner & Suggs can talk to you about any medical device you suspect may have harmed you, including the following:
+Attorneys with Janet, Jenner & Suggs can talk to you about any medical device you suspect may have harmed you.
+Call us at 1-877-692-3862, or fill out our contact form.

 The companies that make prescription drugs and medical devices have a responsibility to do what’s necessary to ensure their products are safe.
 They also have a responsibility to explain the risks and benefits of their products in ways people can understand, and to continue to evaluate their products for safety as more people use them.
 When companies fail in these responsibilities, they can be held legally responsible to the people they hurt.